 -

-Thus, the notion of the studio persists—as a space that continually shifts, expands, and redefines itself.
-Through Mrinalini Beyond the Studio, we invite you to explore the Mrinalini Mukherjee Archives as both a continuation and a transformation of her life and practice.
-Through this exhibition, we examine what a studio looks like when pieced together through images and documents.
-What stories emerge when materials, tools, and traces of process are reassembled and traced back to life.
-Discover from over 240 personal records, 350 correspondences, vibrant collection of postcards, and hundreds of various ephemeras and publications in our repository— how personal and public histories intersect when the boundaries of the studio dissolve, as tools and materials blend with the traces of life and thought and Mukherjee's enduring legacy continues to evolve.
+Thus, the notion of the studio persists as a space that continually shifts, expands, and redefines itself.
+Through Studio Practice, we invite you to examine what a studio looks like when pieced together through images and documents.
+The stories that emerge when materials, tools, and traces of process are reassembled and drawn back to life.
+Discover from over 240 personal records, 350 correspondences, a vibrant collection of postcards, and hundreds of various ephemeras and publications in our repository— how personal and public histories intersect when the boundaries of the studio dissolve, as memories and materials blend with the traces of life and thought and Mukherjee's enduring legacy continues to evolve.

-Welcome to the living, breathing archives of Mrinalini Mukherjee.
+Welcome to the archives of Mrinalini Mukherjee. -

 -